stefanofortu/HIL_tools/README.md

 9. Fill Test Enable column
 10. Fill Step ID Counter

-## Run
+## Installation and Run

-## Install

 No installation required.
-Download main.exe from installer/ folder, copy the 'filepath.json' file next to it and run it.
+Download TC_tool.exe from installer/ folder, copy the 'filepath.json' file next to it and run it.

 ## Release History